 - difficulty concentrating; use of stimulants to study

 Take Advantage of Teachable Moments: When alcohol or drug-related events occur in the media or when partying comes up in a pre-class discussion, utilize that time to promote healthy and responsible choices.
-Use your influence as an authority to share statistics or challenge the misperceptions of alcohol’s role in campus life.
+Use your influence as an authority to share statistics or challenge the misconceptions of alcohol’s role in campus life.
+Glamorize those who don’t use alcohol or drugs.

-Curriculum Infusion: Faculty can seamlessly integrate wellness based, alcohol or drug-related content into the curriculum of just about any course.
+Curriculum Infusion: In addition to promoting attendance at educational events hosted outside of the classroom that fit the syllabus, Faculty can seamlessly integrate wellness based, alcohol or drug-related content into the curriculum of just about any course.
 Create an assignment or a research project, examples include:

 - In a writing course: assign a reflection paper utilizing the Jesuit 5 stage reflection model to address personal choices made around alcohol or drugs or the role of alcohol in campus culture